majimboo/node-multistore/README.md

     // if its an object it gets inserted with execute prepared. db.cassandra.insert('transaction_logs', transaction, done_callback);

-    // including optional adapter specific options
-    // if included here it modifies how each insert or actions behave var options = {
+    // if included, it modifies how each insert or actions behave var options = {
       amqp: {
         key: 'export',